Housing And Residence Life

 an egg drop contest, and many more!

 If you want to meet students from all over the world, or if you're an international

 student, Global Village is the place to live!
 This themed community in Greaves Hall consists of students

 from North America, Africa, Asia, Australia, Europe, and South America.
 Some of the activities include

 the annual trip to Yellowstone National Park, international potlucks, and many more!

 Aggie Involvement is a Living Learning Community theme housing option in Building D that supports students in their quest to become influential persons on campus and in their future careers or communities.
 The group participates in many diverse programming and leadership opportunities around campus.

 Location: LLC-D 1st Floor

-(HH), one of the university's most popular choices in themed housing, is located in Building C of the Living Learning
+One of the university's most popular choices in themed housing, Honors House occupies all of Building C in the Living Learning Community.

 Honors House Brochure